hackforla/lucky-parking/notes/StreetSweepingRules.md

 https://www.spotangels.com/blog/los-angeles-street-cleaning-holidays-and-rules/

-This site provides an interactive real-time parking map in respect of street sweeping data https://www.spotangels.com/
+This site provides an interactive real-time parking map in respect of street sweeping and meter regulation data. https://www.spotangels.com/

 Rules for street parking in Los Angeles: